asamba/asamba/_posts/2019-09-01-Helm-Multiple-Deployments-Subcharts.md

 tags: helm, kubernetes, packaging, multiple containers
 ---

-This is my first real post in the newly setup [my-git-hub pages] (https://asamba.github.io).
+This is my first real post in the newly setup [my-github pages] (https://asamba.github.io).

 This post is stemming with my play-work with kubernetes where I wanted to install multiple apps (containers/services) with a single command.
 The rescue came in the way of [Helm](https://helm.sh/) - A package manager for Kubernetes.
 This will describe how to install/manage multiple apps (containers/services).
 You might want to reference [Using Helm and Kubernetes](https://www.baeldung.com/kubernetes-helm) for a single application deployment.